-Situated just 10 minutes off the Hume Highway, Highfield Farm and Woodlands is the perfect destination for a retreat into nature.
+Situated just 10 minutes off the Hume Highway, Highfield Farm and Woodland is the perfect destination for a retreat into nature.
 This picturesque farm combines small-scale, sustainable farming with the conservation of critically endangered habitat teeming with native wildlife.

 Stay at the Kestrel Nest EcoHut, an off-grid, eco-lux retreat.
 For the ultimate paddock-to-plate experience, try out the regional food & wine hampers and home-grown produce.

 With around 14kms of well-marked trails through farmland and conservation areas, many linking to the Ellerslie Nature Reserve, you’ll have plenty of space to explore.
 Keep an eye out for wallabies, kangaroos, wombats, echidnas and some of the incredible bird diversity that call Highfield home!
 For a guided experience, check out the Farming with Habitat or Bird Watching tours to learn more about this incredible land.

 Louise Freckelton and David Bray are the owners of Highfield Farm and Woodland, a property situated in Mt Adrah, approximately 70km east of Wagga Wagga, New South Wales.
 The property is a small-scale farm, dedicated conservation area and eco-friendly tourist accommodation, and it is Louise and David’s intent to maintain the property for these purposes.
 Two-thirds of Highfield Farm and Woodland are protected with a Conservation Agreement and the property is also registered with Land for Wildlife.
 Their accommodation – Kestrel nest EcoHut and their two tours are certified by Ecotourism Australia.